Samarpan Majumder, Ph.D.

 New Orleans, LA 70112

 Ph.D (Biochemistry) Calcutta University, Calcutta, India (awarded 2000)

-From 2012 to 2016, Dr. Majumder was recruited as a Sr. Scientist in another biotech company, Novametics, in RTP area, NC, and led company's effort to develop and commercialize a novel dignostic assay kit to detect blood clotting disorders.
+From 2012 to 2016, Dr. Majumder worked as a Sr. Scientist in another biotech company, Novametics, NC, and led company's effort to develop and commercialize a novel dignostic assay kit to detect blood clotting disorders.
 Dr. Majumder successfully A) validated and optimized a novel diagnostic clotting assay with a patented component to detect blood coagulation disorders.
 B) Collaborated with senior management and cross-functional stakeholders to enable selection of appropriate assay platform and formulation of kits.
 C) Manage a team of cross functional scientists (up to 5) from various disciplines to ensure that all timelines and project deliverables were met.
 He was in charge of Novametics scientific execution and played an important role in company's strategy and business development.
 D) Worked with subject matter expert (SME) to facilitate the clinical trial of patient samples at Duke and UNC.and E) Positioned the company into a "sweetspot" for a licensing agreement with big healthcare companies.

 Committees & Administrative Responsibilities

 Dr. Majumder is exited to be participating in various other departmental committees as and when required.

 - Hossain F, Majumder S, Ucar DA, Rodriguez PC, Golde TE, Minter LM, Osborne BA, Miele L. Notch Signaling in Myeloid Cells as a Regulator of Tumor Immune Responses.
 Front Immunol.
 2018